Episode 3, Season 1

 - Bethany Jay and Cynthia Lynn Lyerly, Understanding and Teaching American Slavery

-- Teaching Tolerance, What Learning About Slavery Can Teach Us About Ourselves
+- Learning for Justice, What Learning About Slavery Can Teach Us About Ourselves